RomanKotybeev/UDP_server_client/README.md

 # A UDP server and client
-An example of how a UDP server and client can be used.
-It uses sockets.
+An example of how a UDP server and client can be used with sockets.
+You can create as many clients as you want.
+Server responses how many clients are connected with him and gives the length of the client message.

 ## Build
 Use Makefile to build a project.
 I use the GCC compiler, but you can change